zencart/documentation/content/user/email/email_archive_manager.md

 weight: 10
 ---

+**Please Note: All users should update to version 3.0 or higher of this plugin.
+This update contains an important security patch.**

 The [Email Archive Manager plugin](https://www.zen-cart.com/downloads.php?do=file&id=101) allows you to view the emails sent by the cart within your Admin panel.
 This can be useful in a number of situations:

 - You are modifying the HTML email templates or email construction logic and you want to quickly see both the text and HTMl emails